nnnnnnn0090/pycgi/README.md

 1. Download the latest version of **pycgi** from the [Release page](https://github.com/your-repo/pycgi/releases).

-2. Once downloaded, You can run the server by simply double-clicking on pycgi.py in the extracted folder.
+2. Once downloaded, You can run the server by simply double-clicking on pycgi

     ```bash
     ./pycgi